Hunter × Hunter: 1999 series

-The first Hunter × Hunter anime series has enjoyed much more modest popularity than its manga source.
+The first Hunter × Hunter anime series enjoyed much more modest popularity than the manga.
 Newtype listed it as having a Japanese television rating of 10.5 for the fourth quarter of 2000.
 The show's viewership was ranked number six among the top ten anime television series in Japan for February 2001.
-The series was voted as the 16th best anime of 2000 in the Anime Grand Prix, but rose to fourth place the following year.
+The series was voted as the 16th best anime of 2000 in the Anime Grand Prix and rose to fourth place the following year.
 In 2001, the staff of the magazine listed Hunter × Hunter as the 94th most important anime of all time.
 In a 2006 web poll conducted in Japan by the network TV Asahi, the Hunter × Hunter television series was voted 28th best anime of all time.
-In 2010, Mania.com's Briana Lawrence listed Hunter × Hunter at number nine of the website's "10 Anime Series That Need a Reboot".
+In 2010, Mania.com's Briana Lawrence listed Hunter × Hunter at number nine on the website's "10 Anime Series That Need a Reboot".

 Critical reception for the first Hunter × Hunter television adaptation has been generally favorable.
-Miyako Matsuda of Protoculture Addicts, Carl Kimlinger of the Anime News Network, and Derrick L. Tucker of THEM Anime Reviews all expressed positive views of the series' narrative and characters.
+Miyako Matsuda of Protoculture Addicts, Carl Kimlinger of Anime News Network, and Derrick L. Tucker of THEM Anime Reviews all expressed positive views of the series' narrative and characters.
 Matsuda admired the adventure-filled world of Hunter × Hunter and the practical character qualities of friendship, effort, and victory inserted by Togashi.
 Beginning with the second Viz DVD volume, Kimlinger summarized, "Togashi's plotting is canny and occasionally insightful and Furuhashi's visuals inventive yet attuned to the measured pacing of the series.
 Together they create a shonen action series that is both fun to watch and curiously respectful of its audience's intelligence.
 A strange combination indeed."
 Tucker admitted to being "bewitched" by the series mainly due to the remarkable and original characters, especially the interplay between the vastly different personalities of the Phantom Troupe members.
 Kimlinger gave particular praise to the characteristics of the complex villain Hisoka and the deep, emotional transformation of Kurapika in the latter half of the series.
-Theron Martin of Anime News Network, found the first fifteen episodes entertainment, and stated "Gon also inherits Goku's inherent likability, some of the “part of the challenge is figuring out what the challenge is” bits are rather clever, and setting up a situation where a tournament proctor is actually called out for being in the wrong is a nice twist.
-It does also have some fun moments".
+In a review for Anime News Network, Theron Martin found the initial fifteen episodes entertaining.
+He commended the series for its clever writing and a twist where a tournament official is held accountable for their unfair actions.
+Martin also noted that the protagonist, Gon, possesses an innate likability reminiscent of Goku's character.